Chacole/LTNC0/README.md

 # Features
 Snake Movement: Control the direction of the snake using arrow keys.
 Eating Mechanism: Guide the snake to eat food to grow longer.
-Game End: The game ends if the snake collides with the walls or itself.
+Game End: The game ends if the snake collides with the walls,barriers or itself.
 Sound Effects: Engage with various sound effects like eating food, wall collision, and game over.
 # How to Play
 Use the arrow keys to control the snake's direction.
 Guide the snake to eat the food to grow longer and increase your score.
-Avoid collisions with the walls and the snake's body.
+Avoid collisions with the walls or barriers and the snake's body.
-The game ends if the snake hits the walls or itself.
+The game ends if the snake hits the walls, barriers or itself.
 # Setup Instructions
 Ensure you have SDL, SDL_image, and SDL_mixer libraries installed.
 Compile the code with the necessary dependencies.